youssefattia98/ROS2-Based---TIAGO-Robot-Navigation/README.md

 `ros2 launch sofar_tiago  sofar_launch.py nav:=true rviz:=true`

 Then place the robot using a `2D pose Estimate` and create a goal using a `2D Nav Goal`.

+## localization only mode

+Once a map has been serialized (i.e. in posegraph format), you MUST add its full path on the "slam_params_localization.yaml" file, and run

+ `ros2 launch sofar_tiago  sofar_launch.py localization_only:=true rviz:=true`

+ This will allow you to use the slam_toolbox package as localization only using your map file.

+ A test file can be used in the /maps folder of the sofar_tiago package